 Carmel Bird is the author of more than thirty books – fiction, non-fiction, anthologies.
 Three of her novels have been short-listed for the Miles Franklin award, and she was the 2016 winner of the Patrick White Literary Award.

 She is a popular teacher of creative writing, as well as a highly respected book-reviewer.
 For further information, please visit:

 Roanna Gonsalves is the award-winning author of The Permanent Resident published in India as Sunita De Souza Goes To Sydney.
 Her writing has been compared to the work of Alice Munro and Jhumpa Lahiri.
 Her four-part radio series On the tip of a billion tongues was commissioned and broadcast by ABC RN.
 Roanna is a recipient of the Prime Minister’s Australia Asia Endeavour Award and The Bridge Awards’ inaugural Varuna – Cove Park Writing Residency in Scotland.
-She teaches Creative Writing in the university sector in Australia and serves on the Board of Writing NSW.
+She works as a lecturer in Creative Writing at UNSW, Sydney and serves on the Board of Writing NSW.
 For further information, visit:

 CYA Historical Fiction Category

 Paul Macdonald owns the award-winning The Children’s Bookshop which has been a Sydney literary institution since 1971.
 Paul has a Master of Education, working almost 20 years as a teacher of Upper Primary and Secondary.